maxjacobson/mapquest/README.md

 * I've created a simple jekyll site structure
 * I want the site to be online at `/mapquest` but the local development server runs at `/` so I struggled for a little while with jekyll's `baseurl` configuration setting.
 [This thread](https://github.com/mojombo/jekyll/issues/1097) ultimately pointed me in the right direction.

+### 2013-11-02

+Max here

+* I integrated [guard](https://github.com/guard/guard) to kind of emulate the rails asset pipeline for compiling Sass and CoffeeScript and serving the Jekyll site.
+Just run `bundle exec guard` and it does a whole lot of stuff.
+* The weird thing about having a Gemfile in your Jekyll site is that it will be included in the compiled site as an arbitrary text file on your server unless you specifically exclude it in the `_config.yml`.
+So, for example, because <https://github.com/mojombo/mojombo.github.io/blob/master/README.textile> isn't excluded, this is online: <http://tom.preston-werner.com/README.textile>.
+Which is, I guess, cool for a README?